-EU Brexit chief says UK border offer short on answers
+EU Brexit chief doubtful of UK border plan as time runs low

-BRUSSELS (AP) — European Union chief Brexit negotiator Michel Barnier says the U.K.’s proposal for keeping open its border with Ireland after it leaves the bloc next year is unclear, but that a solution must be found in coming months.
+BRUSSELS (AP) — The European Union’s chief Brexit negotiator raised serious doubts on Friday about Britain’s proposal for keeping open its border with Ireland after it leaves the EU next year and warned that a solution must be found in coming months.

-Barnier told reporters Friday that Britain’s proposal to keep goods and services flowing between its territory of Northern Ireland and EU member Ireland “raises more questions than it provides answers.”
+The EU, and above all its member state Ireland, insist that no hard border can be created with Northern Ireland, which is part of the U.K., once Britain leaves in March.
+That means no border posts or customs checks after Brexit to protect economic links and the hard-won peace on the island of Ireland.

-Britain is due to leave the EU at the end of March, but an agreement on its withdrawal must be found by October to leave EU parliaments time to ratify it.
+Prime Minister Theresa May’s proposal would align British trade rules with those of the EU until a permanent deal is worked out, and her government has said that it expects such an agreement to be in place by the end of Dec.
+2021 at the latest.

 Most Read Business Stories